Docker

 Parser directives are optional, and affect the way in which subsequent lines in a

-are handled.
+Dockerfileare handled.
 Parser directives do not add layers to the build, and will not be shown as a build step.
-Parser directives are written as a special type of comment in the form# directive=value
+Parser directives are written as a special type of comment in the form# directive=value.
+A single directive may only be used once. -

 Once a comment, empty line or builder instruction has been processed, Docker no longer looks for parser directives.
 Instead it treats anything formatted as a parser directive as a comment and does not attempt to validate if it might be a parser directive.
 Therefore, all parser directives must be at the very top of a

-.Parser directives are not case-sensitive.
+Dockerfile.Parser directives are not case-sensitive.
 However, convention is for them to be lowercase.
 Convention is also to include a blank line following any parser directives.
 Line continuation characters are not supported in parser directives.

 -